Upper Back Pain After Sleeping

 You can indeed strengthen your muscles, joints, and ligaments by weight training, stretching, and exercising.
 But did you know you can also adversely condition your entire body through poor posture?
 You can damage your spinal cord, upper and lower back, or rotator cuff tendons by slouching for too long.
 When you place your spine in an awkward posture for long periods, you put stress and pressure on it that can result in long-term pain and stiffness.

-If you want to stop experiencing upper back pain after sleeping, you need to correct your posture.
+According to Kate Barrington of Sleeping Culture – If you want to stop experiencing upper back pain after sleeping, you need to correct your posture.
 Remember to stretch frequently.
 Sometimes, you may have to see a physical therapist.
 You can also take advantage of an adjustable mattress and a memory foam pillow to help you correct or maintain your body’s posture.

 Discs are the rubber-like cushions nestled between the vertebrae.
 When tiny bits of the cushion find their way through the vertebrae, they can put pressure on the spine and cause severe pain in the back.
 The symptoms usually occur in the lower back but can sometimes appear as upper or mid-back pain.
 With it may come weakness and numbness in the legs, hips, and arms.
 People suffering from a herniated disc or a pinched nerve often have difficulty finding comfort, as the pain can be excruciating.
 A trip to the doctor is often necessitated.